YottaDB/YDBDoc/ProgGuide/triggers.rst

    02\61731,16555\13\5337\0
    03\61731,16555\13\5337\0\0

 This journal extract output shows $ZTWORMHOLE information for each triggered update to ^trigvn.
-Notice how YottaDB/GT.M stored trigger definitions as a node of a global-like structure ^#t and how YottaDB/GT.M journals the trigger definition for ^trigvn and the triggered update for ^trgvn.
+Notice how YottaDB stored trigger definitions as a node of a global-like structure ^#t and how YottaDB journals the trigger definition for ^trigvn and the triggered update for ^trgvn.

-Note: YottaDB/GT.M implicitly wraps a trigger as an M transaction.
+Note: YottaDB implicitly wraps a trigger as an M transaction.
 Therefore, a journal extract file for a database that uses triggers has Type 8 and 9 (TSTART/TCOMMIT) records even if the triggers perform no updates (that is, are effectively No-ops).

 **MUPIP JOURNAL -RECOVER / -ROLLBACK**